top of page

 • Proposals not consistent with our mission

-Please also note, that the Foundation does not fund:
+The Westerman Foundation does not fund:

-• Organizations that do not have 501(c)(3) tax-exempt status with the IRS
+• Organizations that do not have tax-exempt, 501(c)(3) status with the IRS

 • Private Foundations